MetaFam/TheGame/docs/enter-metagame/Chainlog.md

 ## 📜Block #8
 - The new podcast episode is live!
 MetaView #9 - Owocki of Gitcoin on Public Goods Funding, Onboarding & Rewarding Systems.
 - The Wiki continues receiving a stream of updates.
-After a full remake of the intro, roadmap & how to play - main navigation page receives a major facelift. 👇
+After a full remake of the intro, roadmap & how to play - the main navigation page receives a major facelift. 👇
 - mZ writes up a bunch of proposals up on the forums.
-Proposal #0: Minimum Viable Proposal Procedure, Proposal #1: Cap Issuance Rate of New Seeds & Proposal #2: Treasury Seed Buy Back Policy - go share your thougths.
+Proposal #0: Minimum Viable Proposal Procedure, Proposal #1: Cap Issuance Rate of New Seeds & Proposal #2: Treasury Seed Buy Back Policy - go share your thoughts.
-- Based on popular demand on clarity about the XP & Seed system, the post has been rewritten from ~750 words down to ~450, now with much more clarity. 👇
+- Based on popular demand for clarity about the XP & Seed system, the post has been rewritten from ~750 words down to ~450, now with much more clarity. 👇
 - The new Seed Market has been live running for ~5 days now with up to $22.4k liquidity - not bad for an ~$80k marketcap token!
 - The minting of the next batch of Seeds is underway!
 - A few more people lose their player status 😬.